Dell

-Dell Inc. is an American based technology company.
-It develops, sells, repairs, and supports computers and related products and services.
-Dell is owned by its parent company, Dell Technologies.
+Dell Inc. is an American technology company that develops, sells, repairs, and supports personal computers (PCs), servers, data storage devices, network switches, software, computer peripherals including printers and webcams among other products and services.
+Dell is based in Round Rock, Texas.

-Dell sells personal computers (PCs), servers, data storage devices, network switches, software, computer peripherals, HDTVs, cameras, printers, and electronics built by other manufacturers.
-The company is known for how it manages its supply chain and electronic commerce.
-This includes Dell selling directly to customers and delivering PCs that the customer wants.
+Founded by Michael Dell in 1984, Dell started making IBM clone computers and pioneered selling cut-price PCs directly to customers, managing its supply chain and electronic commerce.
+The company rose rapidly during the 1990s and in 2001 became the largest global PC vendor for the first time.
 Dell was a pure hardware vendor until 2009 when it acquired Perot Systems.
-Dell then entered the market for IT services.
+It then entered the market for IT services.
 The company has expanded storage and networking systems.
-It is now expanding from offering computers only to delivering a range of technology for enterprise customers.
+In the late 2000s, it began expanding from offering computers only to delivering a range of technology for enterprise customers.